juev/awesome-stars/README.md

 ## Go

+- [tidwall/btree](https://github.com/tidwall/btree) – B-tree implementation for Go
+- [loft-sh/devpod](https://github.com/loft-sh/devpod) – Spin up dev environments in any infra.
+Dev-environments-as-code like Terraform but for dev environments.
+Like Codespaces but open-source, client-only and unopinionated: Works with any IDE and lets you use any cloud, kubernetes or just on localhost docker.
 - [kopia/kopia](https://github.com/kopia/kopia) – Cross-platform backup tool for Windows, macOS & Linux with fast, incremental backups, client-side end-to-end encryption, compression and data deduplication.
 CLI and GUI included.
 - [hashicorp/go-multierror](https://github.com/hashicorp/go-multierror) – A Go (golang) package for representing a list of errors as a single error.
 - [anywherelan/awl](https://github.com/anywherelan/awl) – Securely connect your devices into a private network